An Anchor to Joy

 Surry Mountain: Creating a Lasting Legacy

-For decades, The Nature Conservancy and local conservationists have been waiting for the right moment to protect Surry Mountain.
-Today, that moment has arrived.
-With your support, we are now poised to protect this incredible landscape and turn it into our 30th preserve in the Granite State.
-Learn more about Surry Mountain and join the effort today!
+For decades, The Nature Conservancy and local conservationists had been waiting for the right moment to protect Surry Mountain.
+Today, this incredible landscape is our 31st preserve in the Granite State.
+Visit the preserve.

 When Barbara learned of The Nature Conservancy’s effort to protect that very backdrop, she leapt at the chance to support the project and protect the place that means so much to her.
 Surry Village is tucked in the flats of the Ashuelot River floodplain, with the mountain rising up out of the Sycamore floodplain.
 It is a dramatic landscape and the mountain defines the place.
 “To watch the moonrise above Surry Mountain is nothing short of magical,” says Barbara.
 “This special place needs to be protected.”